vaib-dev/Courses/11-linkedin/4-posting.md

 1. Don’t use ALL CAPS
 1. ask a question/keep the conversation going

-### What To Do Before You Post Your Comment On LinkedIn
+### Points To Check Before Commenting

  Before you leave your smart comment, review the other comments to see if anyone else has the same thoughts.
 If so, you can like their comment and reply to the person.
 (This is a great way to meet new people!)

 It’s also important to make sure the article’s topic or subject matter is relevant to your career goals.